 KDKA-TV Weekend Forecast (11/9)

-Get the latest weather updates with First Alert Meteorologist Trey Fulbright's forecast.
+Get the latest weather updates with First Alert Meteorologist Kristin Emery's forecast.

 View CBS News In